vmsilvamolina/vmsilvamolina.github.io/_posts/2021/2021-01-15-instalar-agente-az-linux.md

 ### Installation

-To get the package to install exist a GitHub repository where the agent was packed and published.
+To get the package to install, exist a GitHub repository where the agent was packed and published.
 The repository URL is [https://github.com/Azure/WALinuxAgent/releases/latest](https://github.com/Azure/WALinuxAgent/releases/latest).
 You need to go to the Releases section and find the list of the version published (the last version figuring at the top).
-Now, we are ready to choose the file to download because exist two options to use: one with the `zip` extension and the other with `tar.gz` extension.
+Now, we are ready to choose the file to download.
+Exist two options to use: one with the `zip` extension and the other with `tar.gz` extension.

 > We will select the zip file for this explanation.